pensjonatus/flash-fiction/blog/shades-of-grey.md

 ---
-title: 'Shades of Grey'
+title: Shades of Grey
 date: '2012-02-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, you see those two?
 That's Saturn and Jupiter," she said, pointing at the